JUA96/Joe-Portfolio/README.md

 # Hello and Welcome to my GitHub Portfolio

 **Master of Science Graduate (political science, economics), Data Analyst, and aspiring Data Scientist who is interested in innovative developments at the intersection of Data Science and Public Policy.
-Specifically, I am fascinated by the positive impacts that state of the art machine learning models can have on society, governance and policymaking.**
+In particular, I am fascinated by the positive impacts that state of the art machine learning models can have on society, governance and policymaking.**

 I am a big fan of statistical modelling in R, but also have significant machine learning and data science experience with Python.
 Over the next few years I would like to build a substantial portfolio of R and Python projects, leveraging the various advantages of each language to build interesting and useful predictive models.